 In addition to the expanded pedestrian and bicycle pathway network, the Borough adopted, in 2014, a Complete Streets Policy with an accompanying checklist.
 With the Complete Streets Policy in place, every street that is presented for resurfacing in the annual paving program is evaluated for safe, convenient, and appropriate vehicle, pedestrian, bicycle, ADA, and public transportation activity.

 The Borough believes that investments in pedestrian, bicycle and transit infrastructure helps to bring physical activity into the daily lives of citizens and have a positive impact on their overall health.
 The Borough has been constructing a pedestrian and bicycle pathway network reflective of the Official Map for Trails adopted in 2010 as part of the Regional Strategic Plan.
-It is the hope of Elizabethtown Borough and the surrounding municipalities to create a network of trails that would allow for pedestrian and bicycle traffic to travel throughout the entire community.
+The plan by Elizabethtown Borough and the surrounding municipalities is to create a network of trails that would allow for pedestrian and bicycle traffic to travel throughout the entire community.

 Click on the links below to view maps, plans, and sketches of the pathway projects as well as others surrounding Elizabethtown.